You Should Be Eating More Seafood. Here’s Why

 2. It’s a great way to show your heart some love.

 Foods that are low in saturated fat and high in polyunsaturated and monounsaturated fats (the healthy kinds) can improve blood cholesterol levels by driving down the LDL (“bad”) cholesterol numbers and increasing the HDL (“good”) cholesterol.
 That translates to a decreased risk of developing heart disease.
-Oily fish like salmon, trout, mackerel and sardines are especially beneficial; these top 10 salmon recipes are ones you’ll flip for.
+Oily fish like salmon, trout, mackerel and sardines are especially beneficial.

 3. Seafood is brain food.